meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 -   cholesterol
 -   FD&C Red 40 Lake

+This is nothing like how a human would compose a low-carb diet.
 By contrast, the regular chow will contain actual foods you might find in a human diet: wheat, oats, corn, fish &c.

 In 2008, two researchers from UC Davis conducted a literature review of studies containing the keywords &ldquo;mouse high fat&rdquo; published in high-impact journals during the year before.
 Of the thirty-five papers surveyed, only five compared diets where the nutrition was identical but for the fat and carbohydrate content.
 The rest inappropriately compared a &rsquo;purified&rsquo; chow such as this, to the regular, more whole-foods chow.

-You&rsquo;d think researchers would know better, but no.  Always check the details.
+You&rsquo;d think researchers would know better, but apparently not 30 of 35 nutrition researchers.
+Always check the Methods section of the paper.

 Source: *Death by Food Pyramid*